ledong1/HowToUseGitHub/README.md

  * commands for git
 #### 3. Special for eclipse java
  * Already create a java file? ->init git in that path and push it
- * Don't have local Java file? ->Clone to the path
+ * Don't have local Java file? ->use eclipse import function

 # 1. On GitHub website